Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Introduction

 Mathematical modeling has proven to be a powerful tool for understanding the interactions between multiple dynamic phenomena.
-It also allows for considering variabilities present in the observed population of individuals.
+It also allows for considering variability present in the observed population of individuals.
 Joint modeling of several phenomena has demonstrated its effectiveness in several fields, including medicine, pharmacology, and biology (\cite{kerioui_modelling_2022}).
-A particular case of joint models concerns the simultaneous modeling of longitudinal data and survival data observed on the same individual.
+A particular case of joint models concerns the simultaneous modeling of longitudinal data and survival data observed on the same individual based on a causal relation.
 In this type of joint model, longitudinal data are often modeled by a mixed-effects model (\cite{pinheiro_mixed-effects_2000, davidian_nonlinear_1995}), and survival data by a survival model such as the Cox model (\cite{cox_regression_1972}).
-The latter allows for modeling the instantaneous risk of the survival variable as a function of covariates.
-It is also possible to include longitudinal data modeling as a covariate in the Cox model via a linking function.
-The objective is then to estimate the model parameters from the observations and to select relevant covariates.
-Several authors have proposed such approaches (\cite{Tsiatis97}, \cite{rizopoulos_joint_2012}, \cite{krol2016joint}).
-Due to the presence of latent variables in the mixed-effects model, inference by maximum likelihood can be made via Expectation Maximization (EM) like algorithms (\cite{Tsiatis97}, \cite{guedj2011joint}, \cite{rizopoulos2010jm}, \cite{desmee2017using}).
-The EM-type algorithms, such as the classical Stochastic Approximation Expectation Maximization (SAEM), are the most classical approaches for inferring parameters in the presence of latent variables.
-They have been developed for estimation in general latent variable models.
-They are particularly easy to implement in the context of a curved exponential family based on sufficient statistics of the model.
-Moreover, theoretical convergence results have been established in this context.
-However, when the model does not belong to the exponential family, which is the case in our context, the methodology is not generic in practice, and the theoretical results fail.
+The latter allows for modeling the instantaneous risk of the survival variable as a function of the covariates.
+It is also possible to include longitudinal data modeling in a causal way as a covariate in the Cox model via a link function.
+Several authors have studied this model (\cite{Tsiatis97}, \cite{rizopoulos_joint_2012}, \cite{krol2016joint}).